 - Follow through:

-While it is a bit cliché, actions do speak louder than words — and when leaders live according to the standard they set, people take notice.
-Leaders often promise a lot, but it is the follow through that has a true impact on a leader’s ability to evoke change and get buy in.
+While it is a bit cliché, actions do speak louder than words — and when leaders live according to the standard they set, employees take notice.
+Leaders often promise a lot, but it is the follow through that has a true impact on a leader’s ability to evoke change and get employees to buy in.
 How do you follow through and ensure your standards are met?

 Tips for becoming a transformational leader